hacl-star/hacl-star/doc/Overview.rst

 <http://eprint.iacr.org/2017/536>`_ (Jean-Karim Zinzindohoué, Karthikeyan
 Bhargavan, Jonathan Protzenko, Benjamin Beurdouche).

-In parallel, we set out to design a DSL for assembly programming, for those algorithms which could not achieve maximal performance unless written in hand-tuned assembly.
+In parallel to work on HACL*, the Vale team set out to design a DSL for assembly programming, for those algorithms which could not achieve maximal performance unless written in hand-tuned assembly.
 The first version of Vale, which used Dafny as its verified backend, was presented at Usenix 2017 (distinguished paper award): `Vale: Verifying High-Performance Cryptographic Assembly Code